Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/07-Parallel-1D-Arrays.md

 # Parrllel 1D Arrays

+!!! info

 	## What you need to Know

 	__You must be able to describe, exemplify and implement parallel 1D arrays.__

 ## Explanation